temporalio/documentation/docs/external-resources.md

 There are many ways to introduce and teach Temporal based on what background you are coming from.
 Temporal doesn't have a monopoly on explaining Temporal.

-Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team about Temporal.
+Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team.

-If you have made a tutorial or explanation of Temporal, please submit them here so that others can find it!
+If you have made a tutorial or explanation of Temporal, please [submit them here](https://github.com/temporalio/documentation/edit/master/docs/external-resources.md) so that others can find it!

-## Temporal Workflows
+## How Temporal works

+*Don't forget our own [Temporal Architecture docs](/docs/server-architecture/)!*

+- [A Practical Approach to Temporal Architecture](https://mikhail.io/2020/10/practical-approach-to-temporal-architecture/) by Mikhail Shilkov (4 min read)
+- [Designing a Workflow Engine from First Principles](https://youtu.be/t524U9CixZ0) by Maxim Fateev (23 min talk given at Systems @ Scale 2021)
+- [Workflow Engine with Maxim Fateev](https://www.listennotes.com/podcasts/software/cadence-ubers-workflow-nNoaPiSfk7v/)  on Software Engineering Daily (56 min Podcast)
+- Temporal's previous iteration was Cadence, which shares a lot of the same design principles:
+    - [Cadence Architecture Talk](https://www.youtube.com/watch?v=5M5eiNBUf4Q) (24 min) by Samar Abbas at Uber Cadence meetup
+    - [Cadence: Micro service Architecture Beyond Request/Response](https://www.youtube.com/watch?v=BJwFxqdSx4Y) (34 min) by Maxim Fateev at Data@Scale 2017
+    -  Note: we have documented [the difference between Cadence and Temporal](https://docs.temporal.io/docs/cadence-to-temporal) separately.

+## Why orchestrate microservices

 - [Dealing with Failure](https://dev.to/temporalio/dealing-with-failure-5adf) on Dev.to